haiku-code/react-best-practices-workshop/module1.md

 Simply put, its is a function that takes a component and returns a new component.
 <!-- .element: class="fragment" -->

-And remember, component is (mostly a) function.
+Remember, component is (mostly a) function.
 <!-- .element: class="fragment" -->

 ---